RkeyDev/RkeyDev/README.md

-# Welcome!
+# Hi there!
-Hi there!
 I'm Roei Kleiner, a **high school student** majoring in **Computer Science**, with a strong focus on becoming a professional programmer.
 My ultimate goal is to work in the tech industry as a software developer and to contribute to innovative projects.

 ## Main Programming Languages